► Aston Martin DBX review: sports car on stilts?

 Adaptive cruise is handy (the two little DB5 icons that flash up when you’re adjusting the gap to the car in front is a lovely touch), though lane-keep assist and lane departure warning don’t seem keen to help.
 On the move, road noise – given that all DBXs roll on 22s – is well suppressed, the cabin eerily quiet apart from the whisper of wind around the wing mirrors and, under acceleration, the baritone efforts of the V8.

-Talking of that V8, its performance coupled with the car’s comfort and effortlessness mean miles simply melt, the DBX shrinking journey times by making up time everywhere; away from every junction, with every opportunistic overtake, out of every roundabout.
+Talking of that V8, the regular DBX’s performance coupled with the car’s comfort and effortlessness mean miles simply melt, the DBX shrinking journey times by making up time everywhere; away from every junction, with every opportunistic overtake, out of every roundabout.

 The best super-sports SUVs: our pick